How to build a skill with Alexa

 Click on Create Skill.

+Choose a Name for your skill.
+Select Custom model to add to skill.
 Select Alexa-Hosted as the method to host your skill's backend resources.

 Your Skill

 In this example, I would be building a very simple skill that tell you facts about puppies.
-I have named this skill sayHello, alexa
+I have named this skill sayHello,

 and this is what the developer console looks like once the skill has been created.